lazylml/transTagger/README.md

 keras_pos_embed 0.13.0
 ## Train model
 We provide scripts to train our model, with all variants presented in the paper.
-You can change the model type, dataset, and representation methods accordingly.
+You can change the model type, dataset, and representation methods in run.py accordingly.
 Before running the code, please download our dataset and [BERT checkpoint files](https://github.com/google-research/bert), then set the file paths correctly.
 ```shell
 python run.py